Klipper3d/klipper/docs/Pressure_Advance.md

   by using a high printing speed (eg, 100mm/s) and a coarse layer height (typically around 75% of the nozzle diameter).
-Other slicer settings should be similar to their defaults (eg, perimeters of 2 or 3 layers, normal retraction amount).
+Other slicer settings should be similar to their defaults (eg, perimeters of 2 or 3 lines, normal retraction amount).
 It can be useful to set the external perimeter speed to be the same speed as the rest of the print, but it is not a requirement.